tiffani-hao/streamlit-demo/README.md

 This is only a simple demo for demonstration purposes.

-The setup steps may look a bit complicated right now because this is just a prototype.
-The final application would likely be packaged so users can run it more easily.

-The current visualizations and outputs are not final.
+The demo utilized a mock-CUSUM algorithm and the current visualizations and outputs are just prototype.
 They are only examples to show how the workflow might look.
-More features, outputs, and visualizations can be added if needed.

-The diagrams and plots shown in the app are also just a rough draft to illustrate the idea.

 ---